 Food Market – At HOPE House we believe in both the power of food and the power of choice.
 Our Food Market allows community members the dignity of choosing their groceries through our innovative choice-based, bucks-based system.
 Much like going to the grocery store with a budget, community members walk through the aisles selecting the food and hygiene items which appeal to their needs.

-HOPE Stylin’ – Encompassing both a free clothing bureau and bare-minimum cost hair salon ($2 for adults and free for children – fee is not imposed if not available) operated entirely by volunteer salon professionals, HOPE House is able to offer our clients a pride in their appearance that may have previously been unavailable to them.
-Knowing the confidence people feel when they look good, this program allows our clients to empower themselves, feel great about how they look and helps prepare them to write new future stories for themselves.
+HOPE Stylin’ – This program encompasses a free clothing bureau and a minimum cost hair salon operated by volunteer salon professionals.
+Hope Stylin’ is able to offer our community members pride in their appearance that may have previously been unavailable.
+Knowing the confidence that comes when people feel good about their appearance, this program allows our community members to empower themselves and feel great about how they look!

 Café – Our daily café is a welcoming place that offers a light selection of food to provide nutrition and warmth for those in need.
 Hot coffee, tea and water are always available in the café for anyone who would like to drop in—come in and see us anytime!